The Weaponographist Review

 As a game in the roguelike genre, you must guide your cartoon-like hero through dungeons using weapons that have a 100% chance of breaking.
 There are save points that can be found in each of the dungeons, letting you continue your progress from there, but you'll be retreading through the same areas multiple times.
 You'll walk into a room and have to kill every stylish and zany enemy that spawns, such as lions dressed as circus lion tamers, a T-Rex that vomits acid and shoots lasers, and more.
 Each of the different areas features different new enemy types, as well as weapons to collect.
 As our hero is under the witch's curse, the durability of every weapon you acquire will slowly tick away.
 Without a weapon, you are limited to using your fists, which is not something you want to be using against some of the tougher foes.

 With this in mind, speed is essential, as your strength is based upon continually slaying monsters.
-Even a brief quiet moment is enough to drain your combo meter, and if it is depleted entirely, you’ll begin to lose experience.
+Even a brief quiet moment is enough to drain your combo meter, and if it is depleted entirely, you'll begin to lose experience.
 Once this happens, it becomes nigh impossible to tackle some of the higher level enemies.
-Making matters worse, as you attempt to target enemies as quick as possible, you must take care not to pick up the wrong weapon.
+Making matters worse, as you attempt to target enemies as quickly as possible, you must take care not to pick up the wrong weapon.
 From swords, whips, spears to laser shooting instruments, the cartoon appearance of the weapons fit with the mood of the game.
 However, you may enter a room with an inferior weapon to deal with the specific foes at hand.
 Some are just underpowered, and others may be best against single targets, but when facing a large group, they become useless.
 This slows down the action and eventually leads to Doug losing his strength, a key component to the game.
 Get too far behind, and it may become nigh impossible to handle some of the tougher foes.

 Simply Put